Nadia Buari

 Nadia Buari (born November 21, 1982) is a Ghanaian actress.
 She received two nominations for Best Actress in a Leading Role at the Africa Movie Academy Awards in 2009.

 Early life

 Nadia Buari was born in the oil city of Ghana, Sekondi-Takoradi to a Ghanaian father, Sidiku Buari and a Ghanaian mother of 5 children, Two sets of twins and a single birth which was her fifth.
-She attended Mfantsiman Girls' Secondary School in the Central Region and then studied Performing Arts at the University of Ghana.
+She attended Mfantsiman Girls' Senior High School in the Central Region and then studied Performing Arts at the University of Ghana.
 She graduated with a Bachelor of Fine Arts (BFA degree).
 Throughout her time at the University of Ghana, she was actively involved in drama and dance clubs.

 Career

 Nadia Buari premiered on Ghanaian national television with the TV series Games People Play in late 2005.
 Her first major film was Mummy's Daughter, after which, she starred in Beyonce: The President's Daughter.
 Her role as "Beyonce" was her major breakthrough.
 Her movie career began with her playing a role in the TV series "Games People Play" in 2005, which she got nominated for best actress.
 She has starred in more than 20 movies.

 In 2013, she came out with her own movie called "The Diary of Imogene Brown".

 The celebrated Actress for the first time acted alongside Ghanaian Kumawood actress and TV personality, Nana Ama McBrown in movie called "Coming Africa: Welcome to Ghana in 2023."